ethereum/remix-project/CONTRIBUTING.md

 ```

 ### How to add another language support?
-Let's say you want French.
+Let's say you want to add French.

 First, create a folder named by the language code which is `fr`.
 Then, create a json file, let's say `panel.json`,